arg0NNY/BetterAnimations/docs/usage/customization.md

 If you wish to choose different Animations for Enter and Exit you can click the corresponding switch in the bottom-right corner of the Animation card.

 > [!IMPORTANT]
-> Switch Modules doesn't allow to choose different Animations and configure them differently for Enter and Exit in Simple mode
+> Switch Modules don't allow to choose different Animations or configure them differently for Enter and Exit in the Simple Mode
 > for the sake of simplicity.
-Turn on [Advanced Mode](./advanced-mode) to disable this restriction.
+Turn on the [Advanced Mode](./advanced-mode) to disable this restriction.
 >
-> Learn more about Switch Animations at [Switch Animations In-depth](./switch-animations).
+> Learn more about Animations for Switch Modules at [Switch Animations In-depth](./switch-animations).

 ## Configuring Animations